-Rosie Taylor is a film programmer, historian, writer, artists, and Co-Director/ Co-Curator at South West Silents.
-She has worked as Assistant Curator and a Board Director at Afrika Eye Film Festival, and Assistant Curator, head of Digital Media at Slapstick Festival (Bristol) and co-founder of Cinema Rediscovered, Bristol.
-Rosie is a recipient of the John Brabourne Award for career development, and a 2013 Graduate of the Giornate del Cinema Muto Collegium.
-She produced Afrika Eye’s tour of Siliva the Zulu (1927) with a live score in 2014, co-produced Slapstick Festivals 2016 Way Out West programme, and she is a specialist in the Western film genre.
+Rosie Taylor is a film programmer, historian, writer, artist, and Co-Director/ Co-Curator at South West Silents.
+Rosie has recently taken a step back from her role with SWS, to train at the L. Jeffrey Selznick School of Film Preservation at the George Eastman Museum, in Rochester New York.
+In the past Rosie has worked as Assistant Curator and a Board Director at Afrika Eye Film Festival, as well as Assistant Curator & Head of Digital Media at Slapstick Festival, and is co-founder of Cinema Rediscovered, Bristol.
+Rosie is a recipient of the 2014 John Brabourne Award, and a 2013 Graduate of the Giornate del Cinema Muto Collegium.
+She produced Afrika Eye’s tour of Siliva the Zulu (1927) with a live score, co-produced Slapstick Festivals 2016 Way Out West programme, and she is a specialist in the Western film genre.

 With a doctorate in early cinema from the University of Sheffield, Peter Walsh works as a freelance researcher and editor.
 Having written and presented extensively on mapping the British film industry’s earliest years, his research has been the subject of a BBC radio documentary, and his most recent work investigated the archival impulse as manifest in online film communities.
 Having co-founded South West Silents and Cinema Rediscovered, Bristol, Peter is active in promoting film heritage through public screenings and events, and was recently appointed as Chief Instigator and Co-ordinator of the Collegium at the Pordenone Silent Film Festival.